nitinmuk/burger/README.md

 # Eat Da Burger
 [![](https://img.shields.io/badge/License-Unlicense-green)](#license)
 ## Description
 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
-It is built primarily using node.js, myswl, express and handlebars.
+It is built primarily using node.js, mysql, express and handlebars.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)